Funding

 If staff time is not included, you/your department will need to cover the additional costs from another source.

-Projects awarded in call 2 should start by 1 April 2024 and must be completed within 12 months (maximum) of their start date.
+Projects awarded in call 3 should start by 1 August latest and must be completed, with all expenses having been invoiced by 30 September 2025 (or within max 12 months of start date).

 We may be able to consider such a proposal, if it can successfully argue that investigating the periphery could lead to an understanding or modulation of the central nervous system, but otherwise it would be outside the remit of the network.